Exploring the boundary of quantum correlations with a time-domain optical processor

-The figure of merit of a GHZ-type paradox is measured by its simplicity, defined either by the number of rays\,\cite{Cabello96,zpxu20peres}, or by the number of contexts\,\cite{Lisonek14}, i.e., the orthonormal basis, that must be used to include all the rays, in the logical argument.
-The significance of the latter definition is twofold: firstly, when transformed into noncontextuality inequalities, a GHZ-type paradox using fewer contexts yields a larger ratio of violation.
-Secondly, the quantum violation of the corresponding inequalities can be captured by a physical principle called exclusivity principle\,\cite{Cabello13KCBS,byan13}, and the times to invoke the exclusivity principle for demonstrating the paradox precisely equals the number of contexts.
-Therefore, the simplest GHZ-type paradox with a minimal number of context covers is both an indication of nature's correlating power and a promising resource of nonclassicality that is potentially useful in quantum computing protocols.
-However, after more than 30 years of GHZ's seminal work\,\cite{GHZ89}, the exact lower bound of context number in a GHZ-type paradox is still undetermined.
+The figure of merit of a GHZ-type paradox can be defined in several ways.
+It has been proved that the construction in~\cite{Cabello96} uses the fewest number of rays\,\cite{zpxu20peres} to show the paradox, and the number of contexts that must be utilized to prove the logical argument (the ``number of context'') is at least four\,\cite{Budroni21}.
+Here, we focus on an alternative point: what is the minimal number of contexts required to include, or ``cover'' all the events in a GHZ-type paradox?
+Hereafter, we call this quantity the ``number of context-cover'' to differentiate from the number of context.
+Later, the word choice will be made more reasonable. \add{The number of context-cover is a proper measure of the strength of a GHZ-type paradox for two reasons:} firstly, when transformed into noncontextuality inequalities, a GHZ-type paradox with a lower number of context-cover yields a larger ratio of violation.
+This violation also sustains to the one of Kochen--Specker-type paradox~\cite{zpxu20peres}, a fundamental resource for various applications\,\cite{Howard14,miller2017universal,zhen2023device}.
+Secondly, to observe a GHZ-type paradox, the number of groups of fundamental event probabilities required is also equal to the number of context-cover. \add{Therefore, the GHZ-type paradox with the lowest number of context-cover is a strong resource of nonclassicality that is expected to have potential applications in quantum protocols}.
+However, after more than 30 years of GHZ's seminal work\,\cite{GHZ89}, the exact lower bound of this number is still undetermined.

-Here, we take a step towards answering the above question and observing the simplest and strongest form of GHZ-type paradox.
-Specifically, we have constructed and demonstrated such a paradox formulated by only three contexts. \add{Inspired by the graph-theoretic approach to quantum correlations\,\cite{CSW14}, we have developed a method to systematically construct GHZ-type paradoxes by searching for graphs whose graph-theoretic constants satisfy a set of criteria.
-Based on this method,} we have explicitly constructed a three-context GHZ-type paradox that can be realized with a set of 37-dimensional measurements, and proved its optimality in the sense that the number of contexts cannot be further reduced.
-In this way, the proposed GHZ-type paradox delineates the boundary of correlations allowed by the quantum theory.
+Here, we take a step towards answering the above question and observing this strong form of GHZ-type paradox.
+Specifically, we have constructed and demonstrated such a paradox with a number of context-cover of only three.
+Inspired by the graph-theoretic approach to quantum correlations\,\cite{CSW14}, we have developed a method to systematically construct GHZ-type paradoxes by searching for graphs whose graph-theoretic constants satisfy a set of criteria.
+Based on this method, we have explicitly constructed a three-context GHZ-type paradox that can be realized with a set of 37-dimensional measurements, and proved its optimality in the sense that the number of contexts to include all the events cannot be further reduced.
+This way, the proposed GHZ-type paradox delineates the boundary of correlations allowed by the quantum theory.